-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when incurred, regardless of the timing of the related cash flows.
+The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as are the proprietary fund financial statements.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.